-*The message will be stored in the superblock extension
+*The message will be stored in the superblock extension.

-+The message will either be stored in the superblock or superblock extensionThe Proposed Format Change of Superblock Version
++The message will either be stored in the superblock or superblock extension.

+The Proposed Format Change of the Superblock Version

 The library determines the superblock version number to use based on whether the file is created with or without the latest format.

-When a file is created without the latest format, the implementation will be similar as case A described in the previous section.
-The difference is when the file is created with SWMR write access, file creation succeeds and the library will set superblock version to 3 and activate all latest version support.
+When a file is created without the latest format, the implementation will be similar to case A described in the previous section.
+The difference is when the file is created with SWMR write access: file creation succeeds, and the library will set the superblock version to 3 and will activate the latest version support.

+File without latest format